 Step 3-Buy your supplies for your garden bed or pot.
 Pots are easy-just buy some organic potting soil and the decorative pot.
 Most potting soils come with fertilizer already mixed in.
 You do not want to use garden soil as it is too dense for pots.
 Make sure you buy the right size pot for the vegetable you are growing.Make your own all natural, complete fertilizer Re-energize your potting soil!

 Step 4-Buy your plants.
 I prefer to buy plants that are raised without chemicals so I look for an organic nursery to see if they have what I want.
+The brand carried at many big box stores started carrying organic this year.
 My next stop is my local nursery or big box hardware store.
 Choose the plants that are green and look sturdy.
 If they already have blooms, be sure to remove them.
 You want all the energy of your plants going into good roots initially.
 The heat lovers like tomatoes, beans, peppers, cucumbers, zucchini, and eggplant will also sprout from seed easily this time of year.
-I have cucumber, pepper and tomato seeds started in the deck in a pot right now.
+I have pepper and tomato seeds started in the deck in a pot right now.
 They sprout in just a few days.
-I'll transplant into larger pots or the garden when they are a few inches tall.
+I transplanted the sprouts into larger pots to give them room to grow sturdy.
+I'll transplant them into the garden when they are around 5" tall.

 For potted veggie or herbs, fill the pot with organic potting soil, water to get the potting soil settled, plant the veggie, and water again.
 You can top with mulch to keep lengthen the time between waterings.
 I also plant flowers in my pots to add color and attract beneficial insects.Decorative container gardening for edibles